ruaridhcostello/web322-main/notes/week01.md

 <td><img src="/web322/media/uploads/2016/08/dev-tools-6.jpg" /></td>

-<td>**Network Panel:** is used to get additional insights into requested and downloaded resources.
+<td><strong>Network Panel:</strong> is used to get additional insights into requested and downloaded resources.
 Developers can start/stop the recording of a log that tracks all resources loaded including their corresponding status code, type, time (latency), size of the resource and the initiator of the request</td>

 </tr>